National Bird-Feeding Society: Bird seed preferences

 In 2008, a three-year, one million dollar study of bird seed and bird feeder preferences in the United States and Canada was completed.
-The study, known as Project Wildbird, was coordinated by Dr. David Horn and Stacey Johansen at Millikin University in Decatur, Illinois, and funded by the Wild Bird Feeding Industry Research Foundation.
+The study, known as Project Wildbird, was coordinated by David Horn and Stacey Johansen at Millikin University in Decatur, Illinois, and funded by the Wild Bird Feeding Industry Research Foundation.

 Based on results of Project Wildbird, of ten seed types most commonly found in seed blends, five are most preferred: black-oil sunflower, nyjer, fine and medium sunflower chips, and white proso millet.
 Three major patterns of bird seed preferences were observed.
 First, smaller finches, such as American goldfinch and pine siskin, prefer nyjer (also referred to as thistle) and sunflower hearts (also referred to as hulled sunflower and sunflower chips).
 Second, species that grab a seed from a bird feeder and eat it elsewhere such as black-capped chickadee, Carolina chickadee, tufted titmouse, and white-breasted nuthatch; larger finches such as house finch and purple finch; and northern cardinal, prefer black-oil sunflower seed.
 Finally, white proso millet is the preferred seed of ground-feeding birds such as chipping sparrow, dark-eyed junco, and mourning dove.

 There are also bird seeds that are unattractive to birds.
 In particular, red milo is a seed few birds readily consume.
 Thus, bird seed blends with large amounts of red milo may go unused by wild birds and lead to a poor bird feeding experience.